htmos6/Quality-of-Service-Based-Queuing/README.md

 networks are developed to control the data traffic to optimize the network capacity.
 In this project, we have implemented a queuing algorithm using Verilog HDL on FPGAs.

-Visualization of QoS system is transferred to the monitor through VGA implementation.
+Visualization of the QoS system is transferred to the monitor through VGA implementation.
-Priority Queuing and First in & First out implementation is utilized in that system.
+Priority Queuing and First in & First out the implementation are utilized in that system.
+4-bit input data are stored inside four different buffers, and each buffer consists of 6 boxes.
+The weight of each buffer is designed and determined according to the designed buffer weight table.

 QoS project video presentation is provided link below.